Denavir antiviral prescription medication attacks the herpes virus in cold sores and prevents it from further replicating in the system.

 USES: This medication is used to treat "cold sores/fever blisters" (herpes labialis).
 It can speed up healing of the sores and decrease symptoms (such as tingling, pain, burning, itching).
 Penciclovir belongs to a class of medications known as antivirals.
 It works by stopping the growth of the virus.
 This medication does not cure herpes, and it does not prevent passing the infection to someone else.
 It does not prevent future occurrences.

 SIDE EFFECTS: Redness, burning, stinging, or numbness may occur.
 If any of these effects last or get worse, tell your doctor or pharmacist promptly.
 Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.
 A very serious allergic reaction to this drug is rare.
-However, seek immediate medical attention if you notice any of the following symptoms of a serious allergic reaction: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.
 In the US - Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.
 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 PRECAUTIONS: Before using penciclovir, tell your doctor or pharmacist if you are allergic to it; or to famciclovir; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
 Before using this medication, tell your doctor or pharmacist your medical history.
 Tell your doctor if you are pregnant before using this medication.
 This medication does not pass into breast milk.
 Consult your doctor before breast-feeding.